 Sandra L Ettema, MD, PhD, CCC/SLP

-Dr. Sandra Ettema, Assistant Professor of Surgery, specializes in laryngology which focuses on treating disorders of the larynx and voice.
+Dr. Sandra Ettema, Assistant Professor in the Department of Otolaryngology Head and Neck Surgeryof Surgery, specializes in laryngology which focuses on treating disorders of the larynx and voice.
 She is the Director of the Voice, Airway and Swallowing Clinic at SIU and treats both adult and pediatric patients.
 She particularly enjoys treating pediatric patients with swallowing problems and head and neck cancer patients who have swallowing and voice problems after their treatment.
 Her other clinical interests focus on treating patients with sleep apnea and sleep disorders, tracheostomy cares, and speech/voice disorders with children who have a history of cleft lip and/or palate.

 She graduated with honors with a degree in speech and hearing science from the University of Illinois at Urbana-Champaign.
 Dr. Ettema continued her studies at the University of Illinois, completing both a Master’s Degree and PhD in speech and hearing science while simultaneously completing her MD through the Medical Scholars Program.
 She then attended the Medical College of Wisconsin in Milwaukee and completed her residency in otolaryngology in 2007.
 She ultimately completed a fellowship in laryngology at Southern Illinois University School of Medicine under the direction of Gayle Woodson, MD.